arunktym/kuksaDocumentation/kuksaIde/externalTraining/Architecture.md

 # Architecture
-The overall platform of the security-relevant aspects of the Appstacle environment architecture is divided in to three building blocks:
+The overall platform of the security-relevant aspects of the APPSTACLE environment architecture is divided in to three building blocks:
    > 1. In-vehicle platform,
    > 2. 5G Infrastructure, and
    > 3. Cloud back-end.